IndraT97/R1/README.md

 Hey there!
-How are you.
+How are you!.

+I'm good

 Thankyou so much!!